cyclr/docs/pages/v2/01-about-cyclr/05-glossary.md

 ---
 {::options parse_block_html="true" /}
 <section class="card">
-### Accounts

-Each of a Cyclr Partner's Customers will have an account in Cyclr.

-Into these accounts integrations can be developed, either based on templates or fully customized.
-This provides segmentation between integrations running for different customers.
-Connectors in an account are specifically authenticated for that customer.

-#### Sub-accounts

-Each account may have a number of sub-accounts.
-You may for example want one account for a store, separated into sub-accounts for each location.
-These accounts have access to the connectors of their "parent" account. <br>[Setting up Sub Accounts](/sub-accounts).

-### Connectors
+### **Account**

-A Connector is a Cyclr implementation of an application's API.

-Connectors handle all aspects of the protocols and methods needed to pull or push data to the application via Cyclr.
+You can give each of your customers an account in Cyclr.
+The account stores all of the cycles, connectors and authentication details for the customer.
+This allows you to keep information and data for each customer separate.
+For more information, see the [User accounts overview](overview-new-account).

-### Account Connectors
+### **Account connector**

-Once a Connector is installed into an account it is referred to as an Account Connector - this holds authentication details specific to said account.
+An account connector is a connector that is installed into an account and authenticated against an application that the customer uses.

+### **Builder**
+The [Builder](template-builder) is an area of the Cyclr application that allows you to create cycle templates and custom integrations.

+### **Connector**
+A connector allows Cyclr to take and add data to an application.
+Most connectors use an external application's API, but some also work with databases and files.
+For more information, see the [Connector introduction](connector-introduction) page.

+### **Console**
+The console is your control panel and allows you to set up and manage your application and integrations.
+Your customers can't access the console.
+See the section on [Console configuration](cyclr-configuration) in the Cyclr documentation.

-### Users
+### **Custom connector**

-Users can be given access to Accounts, allowing them to install and modify the Account Connectors and Cycles.
+A [custom connector](connector-introduction) is a connector that you can make within Cyclr to connect with an application of your choice.

-### Templates
+### **Cycle**

-Templates are pre-made integrations that can be installed by Users into Accounts as Cycles.
+Cycles are integrations that run in an account.
+You can build custom cycles for a specific customer in an account, or create a template that you can use for multiple customers.
+For more information, see the [Template introduction](template-basics) page.

-### Cycles
+### **Cycle step**

-Cycles are integrations in an Account that when activated, will perform all of the actions in the integration flow.
-Cycles can be triggered on a scheduled interval or by a webhook event in a third party application.
+Cycles are composed of a number of **steps**.
+A step is usually a call to an application using the connector, but you can also use logic steps to help process data.

-### Cycle Transaction
+### **Cycle transaction**

-A Cycle Transaction is created each time a Cycle is triggered.
-It segregates the request and response data relating to each Cycle Step from other data, allowing the Cycle to have multiple Transactions in progress simultaneously.
+When you trigger a cycle, it creates a cycle transation.
+This separates the request and response data that relatees to each step in the cycle from other data, allowing each cycle to have multiple transactions in progress simultaneously.

+### **Embedding**
+[Embedding](embed-cycles) is the term Cyclr uses to refer to the process of providing Cyclr integrations to your customer base.

+### **LAUNCH**
+[LAUNCH](launch) is one of Cyclr's tools that you can use to embed your Cyclr integrations into your application.
+You can use LAUNCH to offer a list of cycles to your customers for them to select and self-install into their account.

+### **Marketplace**
+A [Marketplace](marketplace) allows you to set up a store of integrations that you offer to your customers.
+The Marketplace is a flexible method of providing cycles to your customers as you can offer packages of cycles in a tree-like browsable structure.

+### **Sub account**
+You can add [sub accounts](sub-accounts) to accounts within your Cyclr application.
+Sub accounts allow you to organise multiple related accounts.

+### **Templates**
+Templates are definitions of cycles that you can create and add to any number of accounts.
+You can run templates for testing but they aren't usually live.
+For more information on templates, see the section on [Cycle templates](cycle-templates) in the Cyclr documentation.

-### Cycle Step
+### **Tools**

-A Cycle is made up of a collection of Cycle Steps.
-Each Cycle Step may:

-* Connect with a third party API to send and/or receive data
-* Perform a logic action such as delaying the Cycle Transaction for a period of time<br> or
-* Perform different actions depending on the data received from the third party API.
+Cyclr provides [tools](logic-tools) as steps that you can add to a cycle in order to process data.

 </section>